 Clearcast said the game Grand Theft Auto IV carried an 18 rating.
 They said they automatically gave games with 18 ratings an "ex-kids" restriction and they therefore were not shown around programmes made specifically for

+children.
 In addition there was a warning to broadcasters for sensitive scheduling because the game was available for only adults to buy.
 They had considered that the current ad contained no violent scenes and was not threatening in tone.
-They also believed
+They

 also believed it did not glorify the trappings of a gangster lifestyle.
 They had nonetheless taken a cautious approach and had given the ad a post 7:30 pm restriction.

 The ASA noted that the main character did not engage with the background sequences and, in any case, they did not depict inter-personal violence or graphic scenes of injury.
 We considered that viewers were likely to regard the background scenes

-dramatic action sequences associated with the game and they were unlikely to be seen to condone violent behaviour.
-We also considered that the sequences shown were relatively mild and fleeting and were therefore unlikely to cause harm to children
+as dramatic action sequences associated with the game and they were unlikely to be seen to condone violent behaviour.
+We also considered that the sequences shown were relatively mild and fleeting and were therefore unlikely to cause harm to

-by condoning violence.
-Although we noted the ad's climax featured a depiction of car crime, we noted Clearcast had given the ad a post-7:30 pm restriction, which reduced the number of unaccompanied children and young people who might see the ad.
+children by condoning violence.
+Although we noted the ad's climax featured a depiction of car crime, we noted Clearcast had given the ad a post-7:30 pm restriction, which reduced the number of unaccompanied children and young people who might see